Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: Introduction

 where $-A$ is the Laplacian with homogeneous Neumann boundary conditions and $- A^2$ generates an analytic semigroup $E(t)$ in $\dot{H}$.
 Similarly as in \cite{kovacs2011finite,furihata2018strong}, $\{W(t)\}_{t\geq 0}$ is assumed to be an $\dot{H}$-valued $Q$-Wiener process on a filtered probability space $(\Omega, \mathcal{F}, \mathbb{P}, \{\mathcal{F}_t\}_{t\geq 0})$.
 The nonlinear mapping $F$ is supposed to be a Nemytskij operator, given by $F(u)(x)=f(u(x))$, $x\in D$.

 The deterministic version of such equation is used to describe the complicated phase separation and coarsening phenomena in a melted alloy \cite{cahn1961spinodal,cahn1958free,cahn1971spinodal} that is quenched to a temperature at which only two different concentration phases can exist stably.
-The corresponding numerical study can, e.g., be consulted in \cite{elliott1992error}.
+For such model, $u$ represents the concentration of an alloy and $w$ models the chemical potential.
+The corresponding numerical study, e.g., can be consulted in \cite{elliott1992error}.
 Concerning the stochastic version, Da Prato and Debussche \cite{da1996stochastic} have already proved the existence and uniqueness of the solution to \eqref{eq:abstract-SCHE}.
 The space-time regularities of the weak solution of \eqref{eq:abstract-SCHE} have been further examined in \cite{larsson2011finite,furihata2018strong}.
-The first goal of this paper is to provide improved results on the regularities of the solution to \eqref{eq:abstract-SCHE} based on existing estimates from \cite{da1996stochastic,larsson2011finite,furihata2018strong}.
+As the first goal, this work aim to provide improved regularity results for the solution to \eqref{eq:abstract-SCHE} based on existing ones from \cite{da1996stochastic,larsson2011finite,furihata2018strong}.
 Under further assumptions specified later, particularly including